Poutchouli/XLSCSV2SQL/README.md

 ### Common Usage Steps
 2. **Import Data**:
    - Drag and drop any CSV file onto the canvas
-   - The file will be automatically imported as a database table
+   - A preview modal will appear showing your data
+   - Configure separator (comma, semicolon, tab, pipe) and header settings
+   - Click "Confirm and Import" to create the database table
    - A visual node will appear showing the table schema and row count

 3. **Interact with Nodes**: